Where and how should a GitHub profile appear on a resume?

 Also Read: What Skills to Put on a Resume

-Should You Include GitHub on a Resume
+Should You Include GitHub on a Resume?

-Add GitHub Link to Linkedin
+Should You Add a GitHub Link to Your Linkedin?

-Adding your GitHub profile URL on LinkedIn can be another way to get recruiters and like minder professionals interested in you as an efficient developer.
+Yes, adding your GitHub profile URL on LinkedIn can be another way to get recruiters and like minder professionals interested in you as an efficient developer.

 It can give you an opportunity to gain more exposure in the job market and connect with other developers.